top of page

 Zero Waste Agriculture

-We beleive that zero waste agirculture is an essential tool of ecologically sustainable developement.
-This means that any by product of the value chain in produciton should be re-used in the production of somnething else.
+We believe that zero waste agriculture is an essential tool of ecologically sustainable development.
+This means that any by product of the value chain in production should be re-used in the production of something else.

 Visit our Zero Waste Agriculture Page here.